-- Increased ecommerce conversion rates by improving the shopping experience on our website. - Growth in the number of unique visitors to our various ecommerce sites. - Maximize sales of current product catalog to our existing customers and potential new customers. - Introduction of new products to both our ecommerce and foodservice customers. - Expansion of availability of branded products and new brands which are consistent with the changing demands of customers in the U.S. - Leveraging Igourmet.com toward further expansion of our sales and distribution channels either organically or through acquisition. - Leveraging our platform to partner with both foodservice and other consumer oriented entities such as stores and celebrity brands, to offer unique product offerings related to specialty food and specialty food gifting.
+- Increased ecommerce conversion rates by improving the shopping experience on our website. - Growth in the number of unique visitors to our various ecommerce sites. - Maximize sales of current product catalog to our existing customers and potential new customers. - Introduction of new products to customers. - Expansion of availability of branded products and new brands which are consistent with the changing demands of customers in the U.S. - Leveraging igourmet.com and mouth.com toward further expansion of our sales and distribution channels either organically or through acquisition. - Leveraging our platform to partner with both foodservice and other consumer oriented entities such as stores and celebrity brands, to offer unique product offerings related to specialty food and specialty food gifting.

 In addition to attempting to grow our current business, we believe that there are lateral opportunities in the food industry.
-We may consider the possibility of acquiring specialty food manufacturers, specialty food distributors, small specialty food brands, or specialty food e-commerce businesses, at some future point in time.
+We may consider the possibility of acquiring specialty food manufacturers, specialty food distributors, small specialty food brands, or specialty food e-commerce businesses.
 We anticipate that, given our current cash flow levels, any acquisition could potentially involve the issuance of additional shares of our common stock or third party financing, which may not be available on acceptable terms.
 No acquisition will be consummated without thorough due diligence.
 No assurance can be given that we will be able to identify and successfully conclude negotiations with any potential target.